osisoft/AVEVA-Adapter/shared-content/management/secrets/referencing-secrets.md

     "Value": "<secretValue>""
 }

-It can be refrenced in any configuration with a protected property, such as client secret or password.
+It can be referenced in any configuration with a protected property, such as client secret or password.

 For example, in a health configuration with a PWA and OCS endpoint:
 ```code